substantial/sous-chef/README.md

 Manage [knife-solo](http://matschaffer.github.com/knife-solo/) nodes.

-## Install
+## Usage

+Simply ensure the gem is installed using:

+    gem install sous-chef

+Or add this to your Gemfile if you use bundler:

+    gem 'sous-chef'

-Add the following to your `Rakefile`:
+And add the following to your `Rakefile`:

-`gem install sous-chef`

-or add

-`gem sous-chef` to your `Gemfile` and run `bundle install`

 ```ruby
   require 'sous-chef'
 ```

-You may run `rake sous_chef:init` to generate sample `nodes.yml` to `nodes/nodes.yml`
+`rake sous_chef:init` will place a sample `nodes.yml` under `nodes/nodes.yml`

+Run `rake -T` to display nodes and commands defined in `nodes/nodes.yml`

 ## Configure

-Create configuration in knife-solo nodes dir e.g. `nodes/nodes.yml`.
-Node configuration is used for sshconfig as well as nodename.
-You can namespace nodes however you want.
-Example `nodes.yml`:
+Node configuration is  done in `nodes/nodes.yml`.
+You can namespace your nodes however you want.
+You can run multiple tasks in parallel using the `:all:` namespace Example `nodes.yml`:

 ```yaml
 # Format: